cass-wbb/lsr-custom-track-creator/README.md

 As this is very much a work in progress, it likely won't do any of that for quite a while.

-As of right now, it only supports creating a track file using parts from the city biome, but it does work!
-It also outputs to a plain text file, which will need to be put into a hex editor and saved as a .trk file to bring it in game.
+As of right now, it only outputs to a plain text file, which will need to be put into a hex editor and saved as a .trk file to bring it in game.

 ## An explanation on how the .trk file type works